-- Notes to Consolidated Financial Statements of Stark Technology Inc. and Subsidiaries (Continued) (All amounts in NTD thousands unless otherwise specified) - A. Business model for managing the financial assets: financial asset is held for the purpose of collecting contractual cash flow - B. Characteristics of contractual cash flow for the financial assets: cash flow is solely used to pay principal and interests on outstanding principal
+- A. Business model for managing the financial assets: financial asset is held for the purpose of collecting contractual cash flow - B. Characteristics of contractual cash flow for the financial assets: cash flow is solely used to pay principal and interests on outstanding principal